 - the thermostat shows an alert that says, “Please remove the thermostat from its base, then reattach it;”

-If your Nest Thermostat is turned on but you can’t control it or it’s running slow, try manually restarting it by turning the thermostat off and then back on again.
-If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cable plugged into a wall charger or a computer.
+If your Nest Thermostat is on but you can’t control it or it’s running slow, try manually restarting it and turn the thermostat off and then back on again.
+If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cord plugged into a wall charger or a computer.

 IMPORTANT: Do not try to power on or off your thermostat while it’s still connected to a computer for charging.
 (They didn’t go into detail why, but if Nest says don’t do it, DON’T.)

-After roughly 10 minutes of charging, unhook the Nest Thermostat from the USB cord.
-If the unit has turned on while charging, shut it down and then turn it back on again, manually restarting the thermostat.
-Once it has completely restarted, plug it back in to complete charging.
-After about 60 minutes of charging, detach the Nest Thermostat and restore it to its base.
+After about 10 minutes of charging, unhook the Nest Thermostat from the USB cord.
+If the thermostat has turned on while charging, power it off and then turn it back on again, manually restarting the thermostat.
+Once it has fully restarted, plug it back in to complete charging.
+After about 60 minutes of charging, unplug the Nest Thermostat and restore it to its base.

-If you have tried both of these processes and the Nest Thermostat is still having issues, you will need to bring in some backup.
+If you have attempted both of these processes and the Nest Thermostat is still having issues, you will need to bring in some backup.
 Enter us!
-If Broad Ripple Service Experts Heating & Air Conditioning installed your Nest Thermostat, please give us a call at 317-527-0271 or schedule an appointment online.
-If your Nest Thermostat was not set up by Broad Ripple Service Experts Heating & Air Conditioning, please reach out to Nest Support here.
+If Broad Ripple Service Experts put in your Nest Thermostat, please feel free to call us at 317-527-0271 or schedule an appointment online.

-Additionally, do not let this incident concern you about your Nest’s reliability.
-By owning and properly using Nest, your thermostat is actually saving money for you every day.
-When set it up appropriately, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings constantly, which typically results in payback within the first year.
+Finally, do not let this incident concern you about your Nest’s reliability.
+By owning and properly utilizing Nest, your thermostat is actually saving money for you every day.
+When set it up appropriately, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings constantly, which typically results in payback within 12 months.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one complication get you down.
-You were smart to invest in a Nest, because a smart thermostat is still one of the top investments in your home that you can make.
+You were smart to invest in a Nest, because a smart thermostat is still one of the prime investments in your home that you can make.